Skip to content

 Reconciliation:

-/reconciliation — Here's our bank statement and our GL for February [upload files].
-Match transactions, flag any discrepancies over $100, and produce a reconciliation summary.
+/finance:reconciliation: Here's our bank statement and GL for October [upload files].
+Match transactions, flag discrepancies over $250, and separate any foreign-currency items for manual review.

 Claude matches transactions, identifies unmatched items, and produces a formatted reconciliation.